 Earlier, officials had to find a replacement motor for the fake orca.
-It actually was a boat with a driver inside.
+It was actually a boat with a driver inside.
 The fake orca belongs to a whale watching business.
 It was brought overland from Bellingham, Washington.

 Knight took the day's adventure in stride.
 He called it "a learning experience."

-Once equipped with the replacement motor, the fake orca "was going fairly well.
-And then a cargo ship came by and its wake swamped the whale," he said.
+Once equipped with the replacement motor, the fake orca "was going fairly well and then a cargo ship came by and its wake swamped the whale," he said.
 "Our crew from the port had to go rescue the operator so he didn't drown."

 "You can't make this stuff up," he added.